seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 │   ├── seahub-data
 │   └── seatable-license.txt
 └── ssl
+    ├── account.conf
+    ├── ca
+    ├── http.header
-    ├── cert.pem
+    ├── renew_cert
-    ├── chain.pem
+    ├── SEATABLE_SERVER_HOSTNAME
-    ├── fullchain.pem
+    ├── SEATABLE_SERVER_HOSTNAME.crt
-    ├── privkey.pem
+    ├── SEATABLE_SERVER_HOSTNAME.key
     └── README

 ```

 NOTE: The directory `ssl` is empty if Let's Encrypt is not used for HTTPS.
+SEATABLE_SERVER_HOSTNAME substitutes for the host name used in the docker-compose.yml file.

 All config files are stored in `/opt/seatable/seatable-data/seatable/conf`.